libgit2/libgit2.github.io/docs/guides/build-and-link/index.md

 | Visual Studio 2012 (amd64) | `cmake -G "Visual Studio 11 Win64" ..` |

 Visual Studio 2013 isn't supported yet, but it probably will be in the next release of CMake.
+However, VS 2013 can work with project files generated for VS 2012.

 ## Advanced Build